List of Geneva Golden Tornadoes head football coaches: Graydon Long

-Officiating

 After coaching in the college ranks, Long worked as an official for professional football at the time, primarily working games for the future NFL team Rochester Jeffersons.

 Joe Banks

-Coach Joseph "Joe" Banks (September 8, 1919 – June 19, 2007) was a long-time college athletics figure in Ohio and Pennsylvania.
+Joseph Banks (September 8, 1919 – June 19, 2007) was a long-time college athletics figure in Ohio and Pennsylvania.
 He worked as a head coach for American football and track & field.

-Coaching

-Geneva College

 Banks was the 24th head coach at Geneva for two seasons, from 1967 until 1968.
 His one victory came in the last game of the 1967 season against Bridgewater College by a score of 30 to 13.

 Ohio Northern

-Prior to taking the position at Geneva, he was the head track coach and assistant football coach at Ohio Northern University in Ada, Ohio from 1960 until 1967. where he completed a "turnaround season" in 1962.
+Prior to taking the position at Geneva, he was the head track coach and assistant football coach at Ohio Northern University in Ada, Ohio, from 1960 until 1967. where he completed a "turnaround season" in 1962.
 After coaching at Geneva and a brief stint at a high school, he would return to Ohio Northern in 1971 for the remainder of his career, where he retired in 2002 as an admissions counselor.
 He has been credited with recruiting more students than any other person to Ohio Northern.

 While at Ohio Northern, Banks would regularly hold training sessions for high school athletic administrators on how to run and promote track and field meets as well as how to coach individual events.

 Ohio Northern honored his contribution to the university by naming their home track meet the "Joe Banks Invitational."